Creative

 Use Cases

-- •Generating a morally complex antagonist for a fantasy novel
+- •Generating a morally complex villain for a fantasy novel whose flaw mirrors the hero's

-- •Creating a pre-written D&D character with built-in personal stakes
+- •Creating a fully fleshed D&D character with built-in motivation before session one

-- •Developing a supporting character whose flaw complicates the protagonist
+- •Developing a supporting character whose fatal flaw actively complicates the protagonist's arc

-- •Prototyping multiple characters to find which one sparks a story idea
+- •Prototyping several characters across different settings and roles to find which concept sparks a story

 Tips